Crikvenica seafront promenade and beach on the Kvarner Riviera

 Health Tourism and Riviera Growth

-The arrival of the railway in the late 19th century transformed Crikvenica.
-Austro-Hungarian physicians and aristocrats discovered the town's mild climate and calm bay, and a new chapter began.
-The town became a recognised health station, attracting guests with respiratory and rheumatic conditions.
+The railway transformed Crikvenica in the late 19th century.
+Austro-Hungarian physicians and aristocrats discovered its mild climate and calm bay, and the town became a recognised health station for guests with respiratory and rheumatic conditions.
+Grand hotels and sanatoriums followed, with Kvarner Palace becoming the emblem of Crikvenica's Riviera age.

 Things To Do